hsinghalk/apigee-x-platform-and-proxy-deploy/README.md

-# apigee-x-platform-and-proxy-deploy
-Apigee X platform and proxy/sharedflow deployment with terraform

 ## Apigee X platform deployment

 This will help setup Apigee X with the deployment model in the diagram below.
 A GCP project, external load balancer with public hostname, managed instance groups, VPC and Apigee X instance will be created.